Stillpoint-Software/hyperbee.expressions/docs/state-machine/lowering-visitor.md

 To support asynchronous code, we must convert user expression trees into state machine representations that can suspend and resume operations.

-This conversion process is known as "lowering" and it is responsible for transforming flow control constructs (such as if, switch, loops, and awaits) into a state tree that can be used to generate a flattened state machine.
+This conversion process is known as "lowering", and it is responsible for transforming flow control constructs (such as if, switch, loops, and awaits) into a state tree that can be used to generate a flattened state machine.
 This step systematically traverses the expression tree and replaces branching constructs with state nodes that manage control flow using transitions and goto operations.
-It also identifies variables that need to be hoisted so that variable scope is correctly maintained.
+It also identifies variables that will need to be hoisted so that variable scope is correctly maintained.

 ## Introduction

-The `LoweringVisitor` is responsible for transforming an expression tree into discrete states that will be used to generate the final state machine.
+The `LoweringVisitor` is responsible for transforming an expression tree into discrete states, and transitions, that will be used to generate the final state machine.

-The purpose of this phase is to "lower" high-level constructs, such as `await`, `if/else`, `switch`, and loops, into individual
+The purpose of this visitor is to "lower" high-level constructs, such as `await`, `if/else`, `switch`, and loops, into individual
 `NodeExpression` objects that the state machine can later process.

 ## 1. Handling Control Flow Constructs (Branching and Loops)

 ### What is being done?
-The `LoweringVisitor` handles control flow constructs like conditionals (`if/else`), loops (`for`, `while`), and switches.
+The `LoweringVisitor` handles control flow constructs like conditionals (`if/else`), loops (`for`, `while`), and switches (`case`).
 Each construct is transformed into a state, and transitions are defined to manage the execution flow between branches and loops.

 ### Problem
-Branching and looping introduce multiple execution paths that require the program to pause execution at certain points and resume it later.
+Branching and looping introduce multiple execution paths that could require the program to pause and resume execution.
 These paths must be preserved accurately within a state machine to ensure correct execution flow.

 ### Discussion
 The `LoweringVisitor` uses the `VisitBranch` method to create distinct states for each branch and loop.
 For each conditional or loop,